 The benefit of stovetop pressure cookers over electric models is that they reach a higher pressure, so they cook slightly faster.
 However, unlike electric pressure cookers, stovetop pressure cookers need some hands on attention: You have to watch for the pressure to come up and then lower the heat, or remove the cooker completely from the heat.
 If you prefer a more hands-off approach so you can multitask or to free up a burner on your stove, see our discussion of the best electric pressure cookers elsewhere in this report.

-Stovetop pressure cookers have come a long way in recent decades.
-While they all work based on the same principles, convenient features set the top-reviewed Fagor Duo 8-Quart (*Est. $110) apart from the rest of the pack.
-The Fagor Duo is roomier than the standard 6-quart size and has two pressure settings, a steamer basket, a quick-release valve and ergonomic handle.
-This unit is also equipped with all the safety features found in more expensive models: a secure lid that locks in place and a pop-up indicator that alerts you when the optimal cooking pressure is reached.
+Convenient features set our Best Reviewed model, the Fagor Duo 8-Quart Stainless-Steel Pressure Cooker (Est. $110) apart from the rest of the pack in this category.
+The Fagor Duo is roomier than the standard 6-quart size, which makes it easier to cook whole chickens or larger cuts of meat.
+However, if you need a smaller -- or even larger -- capacity, this pressure cooker is also available in 4, 6 and 10 quart sizes, and those get equally glowing reviews.
+Features include two pressure settings, a quick-release valve and an ergonomic handle.
+It also includes a steamer basket.
+This unit is equipped with all the safety features found in more expensive models: a secure lid that locks in place and a pop-up indicator that alerts you when the optimal cooking pressure is reached.

 The Fagor Duo gets its share of praise from experts after comparison testing of cooking performance, too.
 The stainless-steel base caramelizes food well; in particular, its wide base gets raves for how well it browns.
 It's reported as very easy to use, something that owners who were leery of trying out a stovetop pressure cooker are thrilled to report.